rbcorx/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [ 0.03556685  0.03615285  0.03903935  0.04429515  0.04737494]
 [ 0.0530977   0.07001691  0.08208198  0.10873241  0.11040591]

-The accuracy was found to be 20% on the images with 1 correct out of 5.

 The code for making predictions on my final model is located in the cell with the headline "Analyze Performance and Output Top 5 Softmax Probabilities For Each Image Found on the Web" of the Ipython notebook.